hudson-and-thames/arbitragelab/docs/source/copula_approach/vine_copula_intro.rst

 Cumulative Density
 ******************

-When dealing with "traditional" copula models, this is from the definition, and is thus ususally the easiest one to be computed.
+When dealing with "traditional" copula models, this is from the definition, and is thus usually the easiest one to be computed.
 In vine copula models this is the hardest one in contrast, because vine copula starts from probability densities, not from cumulative densities.
 Hence this quantity needs to be numerically integrated across the hypercube :math:`[0, 1]^4`.
 Often people use Monte-Carlo integration for this computation.
 This quantity is not used as often in trading applications.